pkdevboxy/crom/README.md

 Crom doesn’t currently understand package metadata, so it won’t (yet) help you load packages (e.g., using `require`).
 And it doesn’t understand dependencies (again, yet), so it’s won’t download anything other than the package you specify on the command-line.
 And Crom doesn’t record what you’ve installed, either, so you can’t install a bunch of things and keep them updated, or whatever.

 Those features can all be added in the future, most likely by adapting the venerable [package.json format](https://docs.npmjs.com/files/package.json) (though perhaps using URLs instead of names).

-In the meantime, I wanted to demonstrate that package managers can and should be decoupled from package registries.
-We should be able to publish our software wherever we want to, and users can likewise decide how they want to consume it.